Photographer Sandra Steinbrecher: Reimagining The Salt Shed

 Sandra Steinbrecher

-Sandra Steinbrecher is a Chicago-based documentary photographer working on long-term assignments about public education, the arts,...
+Sandra is a Chicago documentary photographer working on assignments about education, the arts and community development.
+For two y...